Spot (Marvel Comics): Powers and abilities

 Using his space warps, the Spot can instantly move himself or any part of his body from one area to another over a theoretically unlimited distance via another dimension nicknamed "Spotworld".
 The Spot can control and manipulate the warps to almost any degree he wishes.
 He can expand or shrink them to any size, or he can join together multiple spots to form one larger warp.
 The spots are unaffected by gravity and can be placed against a surface or left suspended in mid-air.
 He can also designate which spots will lead to the spot dimension from those that will instantly lead to another location in this dimension.
 He can create new spots, or close them entirely by retreating into his dimension and pulling the warp in behind him.
 By concentrating, he used to be able to revert to his human appearance.
 When doing this, the spots merged to form one large black void in his chest, though this was easily covered with a shirt.

-The number of space warps the Spot can throw is limited however, since he primarily draws on the ones on his own body.
-Spider-Man defeated the Spot when his body was mostly white.
-His preferred method of attack is to surround his opponent with numerous spots, allowing him to punch or kick them from unexpected angles across great distances.
+Spot's preferred method of attack is to surround his opponent with numerous spots, allowing him to punch or kick them from unexpected angles across great distances.
 This proved effective against Spider-Man as his spider-sense was unable to detect all of the incoming attacks.
 The Spot can also move the spots on his body to protect himself from physical attack by positioning one in the path of a punch or kick, causing the attack to pass harmlessly through a warp.
+The number of space warps the Spot can utilize is limited, however, since he primarily draws on the ones on his own body.
+Spider-Man once defeated the Spot when his body was mostly bereft of the warps previously protecting it.

 Due to Spot's connection to "Spotworld", he appears to possess a form of immortality, being able to survive decapitation and reconstitute his body if killed.